The Value of Personalized Recommendations: Evidence from Netflix

 Our work contributes to the literature in several ways.
 First, we quantify the incremental value of recommendation on Netflix, a platform with a highly influential and economically significant RecSys \citep{bennett2007netflix}.
 By comparing not only to non-personalized benchmarks, but also a previous state of the art algorithm (e.g., matrix factorization \citep{koren2009matrix}), we quantify the value of advances in personalization technology in the past decade (e.g., relative to those discussed in \cite{gomez2015netflix}).
 We showcase how this leads to differences in overall engagement as well as its influence on consumption diversity, which is especially important in large catalogs.
-Second, by systematically quantifying the value of recommendation across the good distribution and isolating how much of this comes from effective targeting, we more comprehensively document the heterogeneity in the value of recommendations across different goods---highlighting that mid-sized goods benefit the most and not goods with broad appeal or very niche goods (in contrast to the hypothesis of \cite{anderson2006long}).
-Third, similar to the insights of \cite{morozov2021estimation} in other markets with search and information frictions, we highlight the importance of accounting for the influence of recommendations when estimating user preferences.
+Second, by systematically quantifying the value of recommendation across the good distribution and isolating how much of this comes from effective targeting, we more comprehensively document the heterogeneity in the value of recommendations across different goods---highlighting that mid-sized goods benefit the most and not goods with broad appeal or very niche goods (in contrast to the hypothesis of \cite{anderson2006long}).\footnote{This provides a complementary approach to \cite{lee2021recommender} who provide a theoretical model of recommendations that decomposes the value of recommendations into customization, screening, and selection.
+Our decomposition differs by focusing on the empirical forces that drive consumer choices.} Third, similar to the insights of \cite{morozov2021estimation} in other markets with search and information frictions, we highlight the importance of accounting for the influence of recommendations when estimating user preferences.

 \textbf{Measuring Substitution Patterns.} Methodologically, our paper contributes to the literature on measuring user substitution patterns.